 The AMRC with Boeing operates from two purpose-built, factory-scale research facilities on the Advanced Manufacturing Park in South Yorkshire.

 Our landmark Rolls-Royce Factory of the Future building is a 6400 sq m facility including workshop, laboratory, office and conference space.
-The building was opened in 2008 and extended in 2012.
+The building was opened in 2008 with funding from ERDF and industrial partners, and extended in 2012.

 The main open-plan workshop is focused on machining research, housing an array of state-of-the-art machining centres and other manufacturing equipment – see the research group pages for more detail.
 The workshop is designed to allow member companies to trial new technologies and processes before introducing them to their own factories.